-Staff, volunteers and regular visitors are required to complete this form and pass it to Michael Smith, James Stanbrook, Matthew Smith, Annette Maconochie or Nicola Stewart if they have a safeguarding concern about a child in our school.
+Staff, volunteers and regular visitors are required to complete this form and pass it to Michael Smith, Annette Maconochie, Matthew Smith, Nicola Stewart or Suzanne Barrell if they have a safeguarding concern about a child in our school.

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-ı Nature of conc ern/disclosure
+N ature of conc ern/disclosure

 Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

-Who are you passing this infor Name: mation to?
+Who are you passing this information to?
+Name:

 Position:

-[Ensure that if there is an inj jury this is record ded (size and shape) and a body map is
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]

 [Make it clear if you have a raised a concern about a similar issue previously]

 Your signature:

 Time form completed:

 Date:

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

-Attendance Police Just One CADS FSW Community & Other Lead Norfolk Partnerships
+Attendance Police Just One CADS FSW Community & Other Lead Partnerships

 Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

 Pastoral team Teacher Child Person who recorded disclosure

 Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services

 Full name: DSL Signature: Date: